A Simpler Way to Support Employees

 Q. What if an employee needs to take an emergency leave?

-Q. How are supervisors informed of employee leaves status?
+Q. How are supervisors informed of an employee's leave status?

 A. Leave specialists will update HR staff and supervisors on employees’ leave status and expected return dates.